28Pollux28/PythonCodeFragments/README.md

 After reviewing your code if there are no changes required then your pull request will be accepted.<br>

 You can also contribute to this repository by improving documention or any mistakes/errors <br>

+# About
+This repository provides python code fragments anyone can use.